 Ageing is a universal phenomenon that affects us all.
-To many, the word “ageing” is synonymous with low physical energy, no muscle tone, slowed thinking, fragile bones, stooped posture, debilitating disease…in short, decline.
+To many, the word “ageing” is synonymous with low physical energy, slowed thinking, fragile bones, stooped posture and debilitating diseases…in short, decline.

 You don’t have to accept that ageing means becoming the shadow of your former self.
 In fact, as you age you DON’T have to get old.

-Research has shown that, with the right lifestyle intervention, you can eliminate prevent, delay or even reverse the process of ageing and the age-related disease., dramatically lower your mortality risk.
+Research has shown that, with the right lifestyle intervention, you can eliminate, prevent, delay or even reverse the process of ageing and prevent age-related diseases, thus dramatically lowering your mortality risk.
 Though none of us can guarantee how long we can live, but you will be adding much more life to the days, months and years you have ahead of you.

 What Is Stopping Us From Getting Better?

-Society’s stereotypes is one deterrent for many who wish to change their fitness level, including the expectation that one should “act their age”, that growing older should go hand-in-hand with decreased activity and older adults should “slow down and take it easy”, and as such restricting the scope of exercise options for those who are motivated to be physically active.
+Society’s stereotype is a deterrent for many who wish to change their fitness level, including the expectation that one should “act their age”, that growing older should go hand-in-hand with decreased activity and older adults should “slow down and take it easy”, as such, restricting the scope of exercise options for those who are motivated to be physically active.